cosmos/cosmos-sdk/docs/core/encoding.md

 }
 ```

+The SDK provides support methods `MarshalAny` and `UnmarshalAny` to allow
+easy encoding of state to `Any`.

 Module should register interfaces using `InterfaceRegistry` provides a mechanism for registering interfaces and implementations that can be safely unpacked from Any, similarly to type registration with Amino:

 +++ https://github.com/cosmos/cosmos-sdk/blob/3d969a1ffdf9a80f9ee16db9c16b8a8aa1004af6/codec/types/interface_registry.go#L23-L52